neptunelabs/fsi-thumbbar-samples/samples/features/README.md

       </div>
 ```

-The inner div with the class fsi-showcase-buttons-inner receives the ID myThumbBarControls.
-This ID needs to be referred to in the tag in the following way:
+The inner div with the class fsi-showcase-buttons-inner gets the ID myThumbBarControls.
+This ID must be referenced in the tag as follows:

 *cmdButtonSelector="#myThumbBarControls > input"*